my-devices/meta-reflector-aws/README.md

 ### Setting Up DNS via Route 53 (Part 2)

 The final step is adding the DNS `CNAME` entries for the new ALB instance.
-Create two CNAME entries, one for the base domain (in our case `demo.my-devices.net`), and one for the wildcard domain (in our case `*.demo.my-devices.net`).
+In Route 53, create two CNAME entries in your newly created zone, one for the base domain (in our case `demo.my-devices.net`), and one for the wildcard domain (in our case `*.demo.my-devices.net`).
 Both entries should point to the domain name of the ALB instance just created (e.g. `reflector-alb-974178111.eu-central-1.elb.amazonaws.com`).